oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_budget_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>This is DEPRECTAED.
-Set the target compartment id in targets instead.</div>
+                                            <div>This is DEPRECATED.
+Set the target compartment ID in targets instead.</div>
                                                         </td>
             </tr>
                                 <tr>